WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 3.1.6 =
+* Updating "Kit Request" text in product finder and on Carrier pages.
+* Adding background-color and padding to `.kit-details` in Kit Request section.

 = 3.1.5 =
 * Updating VPN Link field to a text field to support VPN paths rather than full URLs.